shadlia/NeuraDesk/README.md

 ## Memory Management System

-NeuraDesk now features a sophisticated **Memory Management System** that allows the AI to "remember" users over time.
+NeuraDesk features a sophisticated **Memory Management System** that allows the AI to "remember" users over time.

 ### Architecture